-301.3.1 USE OF FORCE TO EFFECT AN ARREST
+300.3.1 USE OF FORCE TO EFFECT AN ARREST

-Any peace officer who has reasonable cause to believe that the person being arrested committed a public offense may use objectively reasonable force to effect an arrest, to prevent escape, or to overcome resistance.
-A peace officer who makes or attempts to make an arrest need not retreat or desist from his efforts by reason of the resistance or threatened resistance of the person being arrested; nor shall such officer be deemed an aggressor or lose his right to self-defense by the use of reasonable force to effect the arrest or to prevent escape or to overcome resistance.
-(Pen.
-Code, § 835, subd. (a).)
+Any peace officer who has reasonable cause to believe that the person being arrested has committed a public offense may use objectively reasonable force to effect an arrest, to prevent escape, or to overcome resistance.
+A peace officer who makes or attempts to make an arrest need not retreat or desist from his/her efforts by reason of resistance or threatened resistance on the part of the person being arrested; nor shall an officer be deemed the aggressor or lose his/her right to self-defense by the use of reasonable force to effect the arrest, prevent escape, or to overcome resistance.
+Retreat does not mean tactical repositioning or other de-escalation techniques (Pen.
+Code § 835a).

-301.3.2 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE
+300.3.2 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE

-When determining whether to apply force and evaluating whether an officer used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit.
-These factors include, but are not limited to:
+When determining whether to apply force and evaluating whether an officer has used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit.
+These factors include but are not limited to: